-VAPING
+VAPING & SMOKING

 An e-cigarette is an electronic cigarette that is battery operated.
 It heats and turns e-juice into a vapour that one inhales.
-Is commonly referred to as vaping.
-It is not a tobacco product but may contain nicotine.
-The e-cigarette is perceived as safer and less harmful and acts as a gateway to tobacco cigarettes.
-It can lead to nicotine addiction and can be used for nicotine and other substances including marijuana.
+It is commonly referred to as vaping.
+It can lead to nicotine addiction and can be used for nicotine and other substances including marijuana/cannabis.
 E-cigarettes contain chemicals that could be harmful (ultra-fine particles that can be inhaled deep into the lungs, flavorants such as diacetyl, a chemical linked to serious lung disease, and heavy metals, such as nickel, tin, and lead).

-All components of e-cigarettes (vapes) are prohibited to be sold to those under 19 years of age (including e-juice).
-Students who are caught vaping on school premises may be suspended.
-As of Oct.
-17, 2018, it's prohibited to use an e-cigarette (vape) in public places according to the regulations of the Smoke-Free Ontario Act including schools, on school grounds, and in all public areas within 20 m of the school perimeter.
-Minimum fine is \$305 issued by Tobacco Enforcement.
-Minimum fine for supplying an e-cigarette (vape) to an underage person is \$495.
+The Smoke-Free Ontario Act, 2017 prohibits smoking (tobacco and cannabis) and the use of electronic cigarettes (vaping) at schools, on school grounds, and all public areas within 20 metres of these grounds.
+Anyone smoking or vaping on school property will be suspended and is guilty of an offence and if convicted may result in a fine under the Smoke-Free Ontario Act.
+2017.